 For this project, you have a choice of two options.
 In each option, the main idea is to use mathematical tools from this course to get some insight on particular functions of two or more variables that arise in applications.
 Your project report should allow readers to follow your analysis and understand your insights.
-Your report should also be self-contained so you should start by setting up some context with your own version of the background.

 You should focus on doing your own mathematical analysis rather than looking for resources in which these functions are described or analyzed.
 You can focus on comparing the mathematical features of the given functions.
 You are welcome to also think about what those features mean in a real-world context.
 If you do use ideas or material from resources other than our textbook, you must give a proper citation.
-You should not discuss details of this project with other students who may have done a similar project in previous semesters.

-The project is due on Friday, October 28.
+The project is due on Friday, March 4.